flaccid/akaudit/INSTALL.md

+# akaudit Installation

+## PIP

+	# pip install akaudit

+## From Source

 	$ python setup.py sdist

-The above commands will install setup all the necessary files for installation in the `dist/` folder.
+The above command will install setup all the necessary files for installation in the `dist/` folder, then:

 Linux/OS X: